 In the same year, the Navy Squad also participated in PRUride PH 2019 UCI 2.2 races, attended by roughly 130 riders who comprised the twelve Continental teams, eight Elite clubs, and five National teams, held in Subic Bay Metropolitan Authority.

-The Navy Team conquered outright the said UCI 2.2 competition overall Team classification as El Joshua Cariño settled in 11th place in the individual GC ranking.
+The Navy Team conquered outright the UCI 2.2 competition overall Team classification as El Joshua Cariño settled in 11th place in the individual GC ranking.

 As the country hosted for the fourth time the Southeast Asian Games in November 2019, the National Cycling team was formed.
 Some riders from Philippine Navy, Go For Gold and 7-Eleven were drafted with high hopes of winning individual, team and stage honors under Coach Reinhard Gorantes and Coach Edz Hualda.
 Luckily, the Philippines garnered three golds, three silvers and four bronze medals from different cycling events and disciplines.

 At the concluding part of the 30th SEA Games cycling event, Jonel Carcueva, Ismael Grospe, Junrey Navarra, El Joshua Cariño and Marcelo Felipe received bronze medals in the Men’s 130.4 km-road race.

 Lastly, in the ten-stage LBC Ronda Pilipinas’ tenth edition, El Joshua Cariño proved his dominance in mountain climbing afresh as he had become LBC’s King of the Mountain, which he grabbed from Mark Galedo, from stage 4 until the end of the race.
 Consequently, the latest LBC Ronda Pilipinas edition awarded the 27-year-old Cariño the King of the Mountain.

 Finally, the Philippine Navy has succeeded in winning their sixth Team classification overall championship in LBC Ronda Pilipinas since 2014.